 Excerpted from “The Age of Kingdom Is the Age of Word” in The Word Appears in the Flesh

 What is real belief in God today?
-It is the acceptance of God’s word as the reality of your life and the knowing of God from His word in order to achieve a true love of Him.
+It is the acceptance of God’s word as your life reality and the knowing of God from His word in order to achieve a true love of Him.
 To be clear: Belief in God is so that you may obey God, love God, and perform the duty that should be performed by a creature of God.
 This is the aim of believing in God.
 You must achieve a knowledge of the loveliness of God, of how worthy God is of reverence, of how, in His creatures, God does the work of salvation and making them perfect—these are the bare essentials of your belief in God.
 Belief in God is principally the switch from a life of the flesh to a life of loving God; from living within corruption to living within the life of God’s words; it is coming out from under the domain of Satan and living under the care and protection of God; it is being able to achieve obedience to God and not obedience to the flesh; it is allowing God to gain your entire heart, allowing God to make you perfect, and freeing yourself from the corrupt satanic disposition.
 Belief in God is principally so that the power and glory of God may be manifested in you, so that you may do God’s will, and accomplish God’s plan, and be able to bear testimony to God before Satan.
 Belief in God should not revolve around the desire to behold signs and wonders, nor should it be for the sake of your personal flesh.
 It should be about the pursuit of knowing God, and being able to obey God, and, like Peter, obeying Him until one’s death.
 These are the main aims of believing in God.
 One eats and drinks the word of God in order to know God and satisfy Him.
 Eating and drinking the word of God gives you a greater knowledge of God, only after which can you obey Him.
 Only with knowledge of God can you love Him, and this is the goal man should have in his belief in God.
 If, in your belief in God, you are always trying to behold signs and wonders, then the viewpoint of this belief in God is wrong.
-Belief in God is principally the acceptance of the word of God as the reality of life.
+Belief in God is principally the acceptance of the word of God as life reality.
 The aim of God is only attained by putting into practice the words of God from His mouth and carrying them out within yourself.
 In believing in God, man should strive to be made perfect by God, to be able to submit to God, and for complete obedience to God.
 If you can obey God without complaint, be mindful of God’s desires, achieve the stature of Peter, and possess the style of Peter spoken of by God, then that will be when you have achieved success in belief in God, and it will signify that you have been gained by God.

 Excerpted from “All Is Achieved by the Word of God” in The Word Appears in the Flesh